Marko Golubović

-Marko Golubović (Марко Голубовић; born 20 September 1995) is a Serbian professional footballer who plays as a winger for Timok.
+Marko Golubović (Марко Голубовић; born 20 September 1995) is a Serbian professional footballer who plays as a winger.

 Club career

 Partizan

 Born Majdanpek, Golubović joined Partizan at the age of 9.
 After the youth categories, he was with Teleoptik for 2 seasons.
 In his first season with Teleoptik, Golubović made 24 league appearances and also played 1 cup match.
 After the club got relegated from the Serbian First League, Golubović noted 8 goals on 19 Serbian League Belgrade matches for the 2014–15 season.
 He also appeared for the club in the spring half of the 2015–16 season, on dual registration.

 He signed his first professional contract with Partizan on 10 July 2015, and took the jersey number 80.
 Golubović made his Serbian SuperLiga debut in the 3rd fixture of the 2015–16 Serbian SuperLiga, against Novi Pazar.
 In the summer of 2016, Golubović moved to Sinđelić Beograd on a one-year loan.
 After making 17 appearances and scoring 2 goals in all competitions for the club, Golubović terminated his contract with Partizan and left as a free agent in July 2017.